itssarthak/fileDownloader/WEBAPP_DOCUMENTATION.md

 - Local processing of uploaded files
 - Downloads handled entirely client-side

+### Known Security Considerations

+#### xlsx Dependency (High Severity)
+**Issue**: The xlsx library has known prototype pollution and ReDoS vulnerabilities **Mitigation**:
+- Risk is limited since processing occurs client-side only
+- No server-side exposure or data persistence
+- User-uploaded files are processed locally in browser sandbox
+- No external file processing or untrusted input from servers

+**Monitoring**: Actively monitoring for xlsx security updates and alternative libraries

+#### Development Dependencies (Moderate Severity)
+**Issue**: esbuild/vite have development server vulnerabilities **Mitigation**:
+- Only affects development environment, not production builds
+- Production builds are static files with no server vulnerabilities
+- Development server should only be used in trusted environments

+**Status**: Updates available but may introduce breaking changes - evaluating compatibility

 ## Development & Testing

 ### Available Scripts
+- `npm start`: Development server (alias for `npm run dev`)
 - `npm run dev`: Development server
 - `npm run build`: Production build
 - `npm run test`: Run test suite